kevindstevens1010/digital-garden/_pages/index.md

 The most common topics I write about are [[energy]], [[climate]], [[tech]], and [[company building]].
 They are all good starting points, but you also might be interested in my [bookshelf](/bookshelf) or [[top of mind]]

 You'll notice there is no navigational aids - you need to click a clink on this page to get started.
-Oh, and if you see [[]], that means a page is coming soon, but I haven't created yet.
+Oh, and if you see [[]], that means a page is coming soon, but I haven't it created yet.

 👋🏻 Kevin